Davey Smith, M.D., M.A.S.

 Steven Hendrickx is the Clinical Nurse Supervisor at the UCSD AntiViral Research Center.
 His past clinical work experience includes ICU, OR, and ER.
 Once participants are enrolled in the Last Gift study, Steve is responsible for completing the majority of the study visits and data collection.

 Kushagra Mathur, B.S.

 Kushagra Mathur is pursuing a medical degree at the UC San Diego School of Medicine.
 He is the lead student researcher for the Last Gift Study.
 He spends his time making participant visits, working in outreach, and creating recruitment material.
 Kushagra created the Last Gift introductory video featuring the very first Last Gift patient, Anthony Bennett.

-The lab technicians and tissue processing team ensure that the rapid autopsy procedure runs smoothly and efficiently.
-They are careful planners, making their contribution as a unit all the more valuable.
-Trained heavily in laboratory techniques, they are responsible for maintaining the integrity of biological samples.
-Some have worked together for years, allowing for a cohesive and effective team dynamic.
+The laboratory team ensures the rapid autopsy procedure runs smoothly.
+Trained heavily in lab techniques, they are responsible for maintaining the integrity of biological samples.
+They have worked together for years – allowing for a cohesive team dynamic.